A Classic Cookbook from the ’50s

-Back when I was a kid, growing up on Detroit’s East Side I spent A LOT of time with my neighbors who lived two houses away from me.
-Mrs. LaBine was a really young mom of four, always stylishly dressed, listening to Elvis and the Everly Brothers on her console stereo.
-She was soft spoken, kind and also a SUPERB cook and baker.
+Back when I was a kid, growing up on Detroit’s East Side, I spent A LOT of time with my neighbors who lived two houses away from me.
+Their mom, Mrs. LaBine (I always called her Mrs), was a really young mom of four.
+She was always stylishly dressed, listening to Elvis and the Everly Brothers on her console stereo.
+She was soft spoken, so kind to me, and was also a SUPERB cook and baker.

 A Copy of My Own

 The things you remember from when you were a kid–the neighbor’s Dutch Elm tree falling on our house, the 1967 Detroit Riots and curfews, the endless summer days playing with the kids on our block, walking to the park, the swim mobile and the the book mobile.

 And I remember Mrs. LaBine’s cookbook, often times sitting open on a table in her dining room.
 It was a HUGE book and most likely where her recipe ideas came from.

 Fast forward to the late 1980s when I was was living far away from Detroit.
 Vacationing in LA, I stopped at a thrift shop.
 While looking through the store’s collection of books, I came upon the Mary Margaret McBride Encyclopedia of Cooking.
 Could this be a copy of Mrs. LaBine’s cookbook?
 The one with her Blueberry Boy Bait recipe?
 (That recipe is still a favorite.)
 The cover was different but it sure looked familiar.

 I pulled the book from the shelf and flipped through the first few pages.
 It was published in the late 1950s (check) and was it was HUGE-1535 pages (check).
 But did it have the Blueberry Boy Bait recipe?
 I excitedly flipped to the index, and there it was!
 I hugged the book.
 I felt like I hit the jackpot that day.